frkatona/teensy-ekit-module/README.md

 - [x] implement a more robust peak detection algorithm that monitors the trend in the signal rise and decay
 - [x] scale up sensors allowable sensors
 - [x] get latency difficult to detect
+- [ ] more debounce (currently upwards of 5 triggers for hard strikes)
+- [ ] louder mappying (~59 max trigger value)
+- [ ] hi-hat support
-- [ ] implement logic for foot pedal CC for the Lemon hi-hat compatible with Kontact Studio Drummer [IN PROGRESS]
+  - [x] send foot pedal CC for the Lemon hi-hat compatible with Kontact Studio Drummer's hat-closedness parameter (CC#4)
+  - [ ] get hat to recognize a pedal press and send the note
+  - [ ] narrow the closeness range to get true closed hat sound
 - [ ] implement rimshot piezos (may need special logic to reject a batterhead detection when it's simultaneous with a rimshot detection though current logic has been sufficient for the Alesis heads to reject batterhead sensing on a rimshot strike)
 - [ ] add digital QoL like MIDI note selection hot swap and sensitivity adjustment building towards a high end Roland-esque UI
 - [ ] extend to triggering local samples on an SD card and pair with i2s audio output